Mustafasaifee2K03/linkvault/README.md

 Although a background cleanup job removes expired records periodically, content expiration is also checked during every access request.
 This was done intentionally to prevent edge cases where:

-- The cron job has not yet executed.
+- The cron job responsible for cleanup purpose has not yet executed.
 - The server restarts before cleanup runs.

 By validating expiry during each API call, the system guarantees that expired content is never accessible, even if background cleanup is delayed.